Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Learn more about the sculpture Maja.

 Philadelphia Parks & Recreation, the Office of Transportation, Infrastructure, and Sustainability, and the Parkway Council are working to create a multi-phase plan to transform the Parkway into Philadelphia’s greatest public space.
-A planning team led by Design Workshop was selected in 2021, through a public request for proposal (RFP) for ideas from designers and planners from around the world.
+A planning team led by Design Workshop was selected in 2021, through a public request for proposal (RFP) to generate ideas from designers and planners from around the world.

 This project seeks to unlock the Parkway’s potential as a great urban park in the center of one of America’s greatest cities.